How to Create a Drop Down List in Excel

 Now, the drop-down list is copied from cell B2 to B6.

 Creating a Drop-down List by Entering Data Manually

 Alternatively, you can add items directly to the drop-down by entering them manually in the ‘Source’ field of the Data Validation dialog window.

 In this example, you are adding a drop-down list for what season you’re visiting the cities.
 So, select cell C2 to create a drop-down list.

 Open ‘Data Validation’ dialog box from the ‘Data’ tab.

 Select ‘List’ from the Validation criteria and type your list in the ‘Source’ box.
 All the items should be entered without space, separated by a comma between each item.

-Now, all the items entered in the source field will be displayed in different lines in the drop-down list.
+Now, all the items (options) entered in the Source field will appear in different lines in the drop-down list.
 Then, you can drag and copy the list to the rest of the rows as you did in the previous method.

 Creating a Drop-down List Using Formulas

 Another way you can create a drop-down list is by using the OFFSET formula in the source field.